Unit-I

 Space complexity of an algorithm represents the amount of memory space required by the algorithm in its life cycle.
 The space required by an algorithm is equal to the sum of the following two components −

-• A fixed part that is a space required to store certain data and variables, that are independent of the size of the problem.
+- A fixed part that is a space required to store certain data and variables, that are independent of the size of the problem.
 For example, simple variables and constants used, program size, etc.

-• A variable part is a space required by variables, whose size depends on the size of the problem.
+- A variable part is a space required by variables, whose size depends on the size of the problem.
 For example, dynamic memory allocation, recursion stack space, etc.

 Space complexity S(P) of any algorithm P is S(P) = C + SP(I), where C is the fixed part and S(I) is the variable part of the algorithm, which depends on instance characteristic I. Following is a simple example that tries to explain the concept −

-Step 2 - C ← A + B + 10
+Algorithm: SUM(A, B) Step 1 - START Step 2 - C ← A + B + 10 Step 3 - Stop

 Here we have three variables A, B, and C and one constant.
 Hence S(P) = 1 + 3.
 Now, space depends on data types of given variables and constant types and it will be multiplied accordingly.